adoptium/temurin-build/RELEASING.md

 In order to reduce time to GA, we have automated triggers to ensure that the GA build pipelines are triggered as soon as the GA tags come out so it does not rely on one of the Adoptium team members watching it and kicking them off manually.
 These examples use JDK17 - adjust for the version you're interested in.

-1. Jenkins "release trigger" job (e.g <https://ci.adoptium.net/job/build-scripts/job/utils/job/releaseTrigger_jdk17u/>) runs every hour in the release week to check if new GA tag has been detected in the adoptium's source code repo - the script run from tha checks for the new release every 10 minutes five times (e.g <https://github.com/adoptium/jdk17u>) This excludes https://github.com/adoptium/aarch32-jdk8u)
+1. Jenkins "release trigger" job (e.g <https://ci.adoptium.net/job/build-scripts/job/utils/job/releaseTrigger_jdk17u/>) runs every hour in the release week to check if new GA tag has been detected in the adoptium's source code repo - the script run from the checks for the new release every 10 minutes five times (e.g <https://github.com/adoptium/jdk17u>) This excludes https://github.com/adoptium/aarch32-jdk8u
 2. If it finds new GA tag matches expected tag set in mirror-script repo, job triggers release-openjdk19-pipeline (e.g https://ci.adoptium.net/job/build-scripts/job/release-openjdk19-pipeline/) with parameters: `scmReference`.
 3. If it couldn't find the correct "_adopt" tag but GA tag has been applied in the upstream Skara source code repo.
 Several things can check: